LPL Financial Investment Complaints: Common Claims and Recovery Options

 - Contact Kurta Law

-Trusted financial professionals may mislead their clients, overconcentrate their accounts in risky assets, or churn their accounts to pocket higher commissions.
-LPL Financial broker fraud investigations follow up on claims of many types of misconduct.
+Some trusted financial professionals can mislead their clients, overconcentrate their accounts in risky assets, or churn accounts they manage to pocket higher commissions.

-It’s important for investors to know they have resources available for evaluating their case.
+It’s important for investors to know they have options for evaluating their case.
 Most often, brokerage firms require investors to take any disputes to FINRA arbitration, a system of resolution involving neutral arbitrators.
-FINRA Dispute Resolution Services facilitates arbitration nationwide.
+Unlike some legal areas, broker fraud attorneys are not limited to specific states.

 What Is LPL Financial Broker Fraud?